kirbydesign/designsystem/MIGRATION.md

 <h4 id="slides-v9">Slides</h4>

+Navigation arrows (desktop only) and selected slide indicators are now shown by default.
+It is possible to opt-out of this by setting `showNavigation` to `false`.

 The `selectedSlide` event emitter has been removed and `slideChange` should be used as a direct replacement.

 <h3 id="styles-v9">Styles</h3>